What is an annulment?

 If a marriage is declared null, does it mean that the marriage never existed?

-No. It means it was not valid according to Church law.
+No. It means that a marriage that was thought to be valid civilly and canonically was in fact not valid according to Church law.
 A declaration of nullity does not deny that a relationship existed.
-It simply states that the relationship was missing something that the Church requires for marriage.
+It simply states that the relationship was missing something that the Church requires for a valid marriage.

-If a marriage is annulled, are the children considered illegitimate?
+If a declaration of nullity is granted, are the children considered illegitimate?

-No. A declaration of nullity has no effect on the legitimacy of children, since the child’s mother and father were presumed to be married at the time that the child was born.
-Legitimacy depends on civil law.
+No. A declaration of nullity has no effect on the legitimacy of children who were born of the union following the wedding day, since the child’s mother and father were presumed to be married at the time that the child was born.
+Parental obligations remain after a marriage may be declared null.

 I do not plan to re-marry.
 Why should I present a marriage case?

 Some people find that simply writing out their testimony helps them to understand what went wrong and why.
 They gain insights into themselves.
 Others say that the process allowed them to tell their whole story for the first time to someone who was willing to listen.
-Many find that the process helped them to let go of their former relationship, heal their hurts, and move on with their lives.
 A person cannot know today if they might want to marry in the future when crucial witnesses may be deceased or their own memories may have dimmed.

-The Catholic Church respects all marriages and presumes that they are valid.
+The Catholic Church respects the marriages of non-Catholics and presumes that they are valid.
 Thus, for example, it considers the marriages of two Protestant, Jewish, or even nonbelieving persons to be binding for life.
-The Church requires a declaration of nullity to establish that an essential element was missing in that previous union preventing it from being a valid marriage.
+Marriages between baptized persons, moreover, are considered to be sacramental.
+The Church requires a declaration of nullity in order to establish that an essential element was missing in that previous union that prevented it from being a valid marriage, and thus the intended spouse is free to marry.

 This is often a difficult and emotional issue.
-If the intended spouse comes from a faith tradition that accepts divorce and remarriage, it may be hard for them to understand why they must go through the Catholic tribunal process.
+If the intended spouse comes from a faith tradition that accepts divorce and remarriage, it may be hard to understand why he/she must go through the Catholic tribunal process.
 Couples in this situation may find it helpful to talk with a priest or deacon.
-To go through the process can be a sign of great love of the non-Catholic for their intended spouse.
+To go through the process can be a sign of great love of the non-Catholic for the intended spouse.

-My fiance and I want to marry in the Catholic Church.
-He has been married before and has applied for an annulment.
+My fiancé/e and I want to marry in the Catholic Church.
+He/she has been married before and has applied for a declaration of nullity.
 When can we set a date for our wedding?

-You should not set a date until the annulment has been finalized.
-First, his petition may not be granted.
-Second, even if the petition is eventually granted, there may be unexpected delays in the process.
-Many pastors will not allow the couple to set a date until the petition is officially approved.
+You should not set a date until the tribunal’s decision has been finalized.
+First, the petition may not be granted.
+Second, even if the petition is eventually granted, there may be unexpected delays in the process, e.g., if your fiancé/e’s spouse wishes to appeal the tribunal’s decision.

 How much does it cost?